 The Company engages a number of service providers who it regards as key to its ongoing business.
 The Board recognise that the continued engagement with these service providers is vital and the success of these service providers is synonymous with the success of the Company.
 It receives reports from providers and regularly monitors the contribution they make to the Company's operations.
-The Administrator, Company Secretary, Investment Manager and Trustee of the underlying Trust all attend Board Meetings.
+The Company Secretary and Investment Manager both attend Board Meetings.
+The Trustee of the underlying Trust and the Administrator provide regular updates to the Board during the year.